 If you are interested in presenting at this event, please email us at firstname.lastname@example.org!

-We are asking educators to give short talks about how they’ve used 3D printing in STEM education.
+We are asking educators to join a panel to be shared at a later date, about how they’ve used 3D printing in STEM education.
 How has 3D printing impacted the learning environments at their schools?
 Educators will be available to share their 3D printing STEM-based learning curriculums!

 Registration and Event Information

-This event has limited space available.
+This event does require registration in advance.
 In order to reserve your spot, please be sure to purchase your tickets as soon as possible.

 If you are an educator who may need financial assistance to attend, please email us at email@example.com.

 For a full description and schedule of events taking place during this event, please visit the registration page!